katiestar99/ansible/docs/docsite/rst/scenario_guides/vmware_scenarios/vmware_inventory.rst

     with_tags: True

-Executing ``ansible-inventory --list -i <filename>.vmware.yml`` will create a list of VMware instances that are ready to be configured using Ansible.
+Executing ``assible-inventory --list -i <filename>.vmware.yml`` will create a list of VMware instances that are ready to be configured using Assible.

 Using vaulted configuration files
 =================================